-Home to over 100 species of marine life, the Lagoon Sanctuary is an inner lagoon, nestled within the grounds of the Resort is an inner lagoon teeming with exotic marine life.
-More than just a spectacular snorkelling location – it is also a research haven where the marine environment not only thrives but grows, furthering a delicate and wondrous ecosystem in and around the Resort.
+Home to over 100 species of marine life, the Lagoon Sanctuary is an inner lagoon, nestled within the grounds of the Resort and teeming with exotic marine life.
+More than just a spectacular snorkeling location, it is also a research facility and a place where the marine environment not only thrives but grows, furthering the delicate and wondrous ecosystem in and around the Resort.

 Our initiatives are enhanced with the Biorock method of electrical coral reef and marine ecosystem restoration and include: